Joe Strummer: Death

 On 22 December 2002, aged 50, Strummer was found dead by his wife at his home in Broomfield, Somerset.
 A post mortem showed that he died from a heart attack caused by an undiagnosed congenital heart defect.
-His estate was valued at just under £1 million, and he left all the money to Tait, his wife.
-Strummer was cremated, and his ashes were given to his family.
+His estate was valued at just under £1 million and he left all the money to Tait, his wife.
+Strummer was cremated and his ashes given to his family.

 Legacy

 At the time of his death, Strummer was working on another Mescaleros album, which was released posthumously in October 2003 under the title Streetcore.
-The album features a tribute to Johnny Cash, "Long Shadow", which was written for Cash to sing and recorded in Rick Rubin's garage, as well as a remembrance of the terrorist attacks on 11 September 2001 ("Ramshackle Day Parade"), and a cover of Bob Marley's "Redemption Song", which Strummer had also recorded as a duet with Cash.
+The album features a tribute to Johnny Cash, "Long Shadow", which was written for Cash to sing and recorded in Rick Rubin's garage, as well as a remembrance of the terrorist attacks on 11 September 2001 ("Ramshackle Day Parade") and a cover of Bob Marley's "Redemption Song", which Strummer had also recorded as a duet with Cash.
 The Cash/Strummer duet version appears on the 2003 box set Unearthed.
 Strummer and the Mescaleros were scheduled to open for Pearl Jam on the 2003 Riot Act Tour.